ApeWorX/ape/docs/plugins.rst

 Writing Plugins
 ###############

+Plugin Writing Quickstart
+*************************
+Use this project template https://github.com/ApeWorX/project-template as a reference for developing a plugin.
+Note: this template is designed for 2nd class plugins so not everything may apply.
+The template may be good to follow if you want to keep your plugin of similar quality to plugins developed by ApeWorx.
+Here is an example compiler plugin: https://github.com/apeworx/ape-solidity

 Overall architecture flow
 *************************
     In order to create a plugin which will work with ape, you will need to
         * define a class that subclasses the abstract methods within the ``ape`` api.
         * implement all the methods in order for it to work

 Plugin Registration process flow
 ================================